Back to Research

 Limitations

-• Maker-centric classification.
-We checked taker-side as a robustness test - same results - but taker behaviour deserves deeper analysis.
+Maker-centric classification.
+We checked the taker side as a robustness test — same results — but taker behaviour deserves deeper analysis.

 What we take from this